 Passion pushed you to start your small business, but now you find your profits aren’t what you’d like.

-To keep your business open, you need to increase revenue — which is easier said than done, isn’t it?
+To keep your business open, you need to increase sales and revenue — which is easier said than done, isn’t it?

 You’re competing with larger businesses that have more robust marketing budgets.

 But whether you have a brick and mortar store or are getting your business online, smarter tools like email marketing for ecommerce makes it easy and affordable to compete.